hesselvoo/SSA/README.md

 # Node-SSA-app

-This is the Self Sovereign Attendancy application.
+This is the PoC of our Self Sovereign Attendancy application.
-Written for NodeJS as a PoC+ with securitymeasures built for IOTA-chrysalis with MAM-V0 (with LOTS of explanation en debuginfo in the source -over 50%-).
+Written for NodeJS as a PoC+ with securitymeasures built for IOTA-chrysalis with MAM-V0 (with LOTS of explanation en debuginfo in the source).

 The use-case is described here : https://northsearegion.eu/bling/use-cases/use-case-1-blockchainlab-drenthe/ and an animationvideo about it can be found here : https://www.youtube.com/watch?v=VDKABf8hmFI